Recording Time FAQ’s

 How do I record and submit my hours?

-How do I get the apps?
-What do they cost?
+How do I get the QR Code?

 How often do I need to submit my hours?